HoangDucHiep/ObsidianNotes/content/English for IT speaking test/Các câu trả lời.md

 43. What's the difference between open source software and proprietary software?
 	 - **Open-source software** is software that is released with a license that allows users to view, modify, and distribute the source code.
 This means anyone can contribute to its development and improve it.
 Examples include **Linux**, **Apache**, and **Firefox**.
 Open-source software is often free to use, though some may offer paid versions or support.
 	 - **Proprietary software** is software that is owned by an individual or company, and its source code is not shared with the public.
 Users are typically required to pay for a license to use the software, and they cannot modify or redistribute the code.
 Examples of proprietary software include **Microsoft Windows**, **Adobe Photoshop**, and **MacOS**.
-44. Which do you prefer, why
+44. **Which do you prefer, and why?**
-	- I prefer **open-source software** for several reasons:
-		- **Customization**: Since the source code is available, I can modify the software to fit my specific needs or fix bugs.
-		- **Cost**: Open-source software is often free, which makes it an appealing choice, especially for personal or non-profit use.
-		- **Community support**: Open-source software usually has an active community that shares solutions, guides, and updates, making it easier to troubleshoot problems.
-		- **Security**: With many eyes on the code, potential vulnerabilities are often discovered and patched quickly.
+	- I prefer open-source software for a few key reasons.
+First, it's highly customizable since the source code is available, so I can tweak it to fit my needs or fix issues myself.
+Second, it's usually free, which is a big plus, especially for personal or non-profit use.
+Lastly, the strong community support is great for troubleshooting and learning, and open-source software often feels more secure because so many people can check and improve the code.

-- 45. So why do you think many people like _____ better than _____? (open source software // proprierary software)
+45. **So why do you think many people like open-source software better than proprietary software?**
-	- Many people prefer **open-source software** over **proprietary software** for several
-		1. **Cost-Effective**: Open-source software is often free to use, which makes it an attractive option, especially for individuals or organizations with limited budgets.
-In contrast, proprietary software typically requires purchasing a license.
-		2. **Customization**: Open-source software allows users to modify and customize the code to suit their needs.
-This flexibility is not possible with proprietary software, where users are restricted to the features provided by the developers.
-		3. **Transparency**: With open-source software, the source code is open for inspection, ensuring transparency.
-Users can verify the security and integrity of the software, whereas proprietary software keeps the source code hidden.
-		4. **Community Support**: Open-source software benefits from a large community of developers and users who contribute to its improvement, provide troubleshooting advice, and create extensive documentation.
-Proprietary software may have professional support, but it often comes at an additional cost.
-		5. **Security**: Because the source code is publicly available, open-source software tends to have quicker bug fixes and security patches, as the community can quickly identify and resolve issues.
-In proprietary software, users may have to wait for the vendor to release updates.
-		6. **No Vendor Lock-In**: Open-source software reduces the risk of being dependent on a single vendor for updates or support.
-Users are free to switch to a different software version or fork the code as needed, while proprietary software can create lock-in situations where users are dependent on the vendor for updates and support.
+	- A lot of people prefer open-source software because it’s free to use and gives them the freedom to customize it however they want.
+It’s also more transparent since anyone can inspect the code, which builds trust.
+Plus, the community support is fantastic for finding solutions or getting help.
+Open-source software also tends to be more secure since bugs are fixed faster, and it avoids vendor lock-in, giving users more control over what they use.